 Studying Politics at Regis

-The politics program at Regis assumes that rigorous education is an end as well as a means to practical skills useful through-out life.
+The Bachelor of Arts in Politics program at Regis University assumes that rigorous education is an end as well as a means to practical skills useful through-out life.
 The program focuses on the skills and understandings that are often manifested in leadership abilities, and are reflected in a number of graduates in government, education, the legal profession, and business professions.

 The study of politics is not a career training program.
 Like the other Liberal Arts, it assumes that rigorous education is an end as well as a means to practical skills useful through-out life.
 The questions that the study of Politics asks and the analytical qualities that it develops and nurtures are needed in any society.
 Such skills and understanding are often manifested in leadership abilities, and are reflected in the number of Politics graduates in government, education, the legal profession, and business.